 If you are living in Puerto Vallarta and have never experienced the tradition of the Virgin of Guadalupe pilgrimages, you should certainly make the time to witness this beautiful and charming part of life in Mexico.
 Also, during these first twelve days of December, be prepared for heavier traffic, road closures and limited parking in the downtown area to accommodate the processionals and give yourself additional time to get to your destination or take public transportation.

-Click here to learn more about Puerto Vallarta real estate and lifestyle from Tropicasa Realty.
+Visit our blog to discover more Puerto Vallarta real estate and lifestyle tips.